Charles Bennett (high commissioner)

 Sir Charles Moihi Te Arawaka Bennett (27 July 1913 – 26 November 1998) was a New Zealand broadcaster, military leader, public servant, and high commissioner to the Federation of Malaya (1959–1963).
-Of Māori descent, he identified with the Ngati Pikiao and Ngati Whakaue iwi.
+Of Māori descent, he identified with the Ngāti Pikiao and Ngāti Whakaue iwi.

 Early life

-Bennett was born in Rotorua, New Zealand, on 27 July 1913, one of 19 children of Frederick Augustus Bennett of Ngati Whakaue of Te Arawa, who became first Anglican Māori bishop of Aotearoa, and his second wife, Arihia Ngarangioue (Rangioue) Hemana (or Pokiha).
+Bennett was born in Rotorua, New Zealand, on 27 July 1913, one of 19 children of Frederick Augustus Bennett of Ngāti Whakaue of Te Arawa, who became first Anglican Māori bishop of Aotearoa, and his second wife, Arihia Ngarangioue (Rangioue) Hemana (or Pokiha).

 From the age of six months to thirteen years Charles was raised by his grandparents at Maketu.
 He won a scholarship to Te Aute College, where he was a distinguished student, head prefect and footballer.
 He obtained a BA in 1936 from Canterbury University College.

 World War II

 Greece and Crete

 Charles Bennett joined the 28th (Maori) Battalion at the outbreak of war in 1939.
 He underwent officer training at Trentham Military Camp, embarking overseas in May 1940 as a second lieutenant in B Company.
 On Lieutenant-Colonel George Dittmer's staff he fought in Greece and Crete.
 He led an intelligence unit responsible for reconnaissance, speaking on the radio in Maori.
 In November 1941 Bennett was promoted to captain.